openSUSE/news-o-o/_posts/2010-05-15-opensuse-weekly-news-issue-123-is-out.markdown

      "Well, I posted a tutorial about clones, and who never forget  some steps making a clone?
-After the end of the cloning process, grub  just say â€œno wayâ€ for you.
+After the end of the cloning process, grub  just say “no way” for you.
 Important: just for cases which grub its  installed on MBR.
 There are many websites talking about specific errors, but I will give some hints which helped me sometimes.

-     Frequent Error: its the â€œError 2â€³ on the stage 1.5 of grub  loading.
+     Frequent Error: its the “Error 2″ on the stage 1.5 of grub  loading.
 When this error occurs, please check your HDD configuration on  FSTAB and MTAB.
 Normally when we change some old machines which use  PATA HDDs to new SATA HDDs, Grub get confused with these devices.
 After  check FSTAB(/etc/fstab) and MTAB(/etc/mtab) after a successful clone  process, please pay attention on file device.map, usually at  /boot/grub."